 - 1. Market lambs must be carrying all milk teeth in place.
 Lambs showing either or both of the first pair of permanent incisors will be disqualified. - 2.
-Purebred, grade or crossbred wether or ewe lambs not entered in the breeding classes may compete in the market classes. - 3.
-Male animals having one or both testicles contained in the body cavity are not eligible to show in these classes. - 4.
-Animals shown in individual classes may also be exhibited in the pen class.
+Halters can be used by Junior exhibitors (4-H age 8-10) if they are deemed needed by the superintendent for the safe handling of the animal by the youth. - 3.
+Purebred, grade or crossbred wether or ewe lambs not entered in the breeding classes may compete in the market classes. - 4.
+Male animals having one or both testicles contained in the body cavity are not eligible to show in these classes.

-- 5. Sheep may not be weighed in wearing halters or blankets and must have less than 1/4 inch of wool on the body. - 6.
-In all market sheep classes, bracing will be allowed; however, the front feet of the sheep must remain on the show ring floor while being shown. - 7.
+- 5. Animals shown in individual classes may also be exhibited in the pen class. - 6.
+Sheep may not be weighed in wearing halters or blankets and must have less than 1⁄4 inch of wool on the body. - 7.
+In all market sheep classes, bracing will be allowed; however, no dangling will be allowed. - 8.
 Sheep will be divided by weight at the discretion of the Superintendent.
 Champion and Reserve Champion lambs will be picked from each weight division if merited.
-These lambs will compete for the Overall Grand Champion and Reserve Grand Champion Market Lamb. - 8.
+These lambs will compete for the Overall Grand Champion and Reserve Grand Champion Market Lamb. - 9.
 A feeder class will be set up for lambs weighing less than 100 pounds or less than 85 pounds for Southdowns.
 These will be non-grading and not eligible for showing in championship classes or the sale.
 These lambs will be taken home at the completion of the fair.
 They will receive participation ribbons.